Marketers love discovering new communication and distribution channels to reach their customers. And that’s cool.

 This might not seem like a lot, but in the long run, it could be.

-Let’s say that 100 of your potential customers leave without completing their checkout per month.
-Each of them has about $100 worth of your products in their virtual cart when exiting your ecommerce.
-When you manage to save 6 out of the 100 clients, and they complete the sale, that’s an additional $600 on your account every month.
+Let’s say that 100 of your potential customers per month leave without completing their checkout.
+Each of them has about $100 worth of your products in their virtual cart when exiting your ecommerce store.
+When you manage to save 6 out of 100 clients, and they complete the sale, that’s an additional $600 on your account every month.

-Here are the top 10 major email marketing statistics:
+Here are the major email marketing statistics and outcomes for 2023:

-- An average email open rate for marketing emails is 18%.
+- An average open rate for marketing emails is about 19%.

-- Email marketing return on investment is between $45:$1 and $32:$1, varying depending on the industry.
+- Email marketing return on investment is between $45:$1 and $32:$1, this varies depending on the industry.

 - Email marketing revenue worldwide is around $9 billion.

-- Email marketing is the leading content marketing type to 77% of B2B marketers.
+- Email marketing is considered the most effective marketing channel in driving conversions by 48% of B2B marketers.

-- Welcome emails have around 86% open rates and an average of 52% conversions.
+- Welcome emails have around 86% open rates.

 - Email is a primary customer acquisition channel for around 81% of SMBs.